 APT System

 APT satellites give about 12 good images a day, wherever you are in the world.
 The resolution is 4km per pixel and there are visible and infrared sensors.
 This is a simple system where the satellite is in low earth orbit and very easily received at 137MHz.
-The two frequencies in main use are 136.50 for NOAA 12 and 15 and 137.62MHz for NOAA 14.
-A simple crossed dipole antenna can be used, or for marine use a stainless steel Quadrifilar helix antenna.
 These simple omni-directional antennas do not need moving or tracking to receive the satellite.
-The satellite is so strong that when is about 20 degrees above the horizon perfect results will be obtained.
+The satellite is so strong that when is about 10 degrees above the horizon perfect results will be obtained.

-As this is the lowest cost entry into weather satellites, a lot of people have asked if they could use their "scanner" that they use for monitoring other transmissions.
 There are two problems with using receivers not specifically designed for weather satellites.
-The first and most important is bandwidth, a APT signal needs about 40kHz of bandwidth, between 30 and 50 is OK.
-Most scanners have 15KHz which is far too narrow and 180kHz or more which is far too wide.
-Only a few scanners have the correct bandwidth and these currently include the AOR5000 and Icom IC-PCR1000.
+The first and most important is bandwidth, an APT signal needs about 40kHz of bandwidth, between 30 and 50 is OK.
+Most scanners have 15kHz which is far too narrow and 180kHz or more which is far too wide.
+Only a few scanners have the correct bandwidth and these are currently the AOR5000 and Icom IC-PCR1000.
 The second problem with all scanners, including the ones mentioned, is that a weather satellite system needs a very good performance receiver, one that provides high sensitivity, good signal to noise and high immunity to other adjacent transmissions.
-So, you may get your scanner to work, but it will not provide the results you see in our colour brochures.
+So, you may get your scanner to work, but it will not provide the results you see in our colour images.
 Our PROscan receiver has been specially designed to provide optimum performance.

 The Quadrifilar helix antenna is designed especially for marine use.
 It is made entirely from 316 stainless steel and derelin plastic and is extremely strong.